Siskiyou County Probate — What Heirs Need to Know

 Siskiyou County local rules and procedures

 Document captions must cite statute.
 Under Local Rule 9.01, any probate pleading not filed on a Judicial Council form must include a reference to the statutory provision under which the matter is filed.
 If any part of the estate will be distributed to a trust, the caption must also indicate that fact.
-This is a strict formatting requirement that Siskiyou County enforces at the filing stage.
+This is a strict formatting requirement that Siskiyou County enforces at the filing stage — improperly captioned documents may be rejected by the clerk.

 Five-day document deadline.
 Under Local Rule 9.03, all supporting documents — including affidavits of publication, proofs of subscribing witnesses, waivers of account, receipts, inventories, and proposed orders — must be filed at least five court days before the hearing.
-Documents filed late may not be considered, and the matter may be continued or denied without prejudice.
+Documents filed late may not be considered, and the matter may be continued, denied without prejudice, or ordered off calendar at the court's discretion.

 Siskiyou County probate timeline